The Rolling Stones: Formation

 Shortly afterwards, the band began their first tour of the UK, performing Chicago blues, including songs by Chuck Berry and Bo Diddley.
 By 1963, they were finding their musical stride as well as popularity.
-In 1964, they beat the Beatles as the number one United Kingdom band in two surveys.
-The band's name was changed shortly after their first gig to the Rolling Stones.
 Their acting manager, Giorgio Gomelsky, secured a Sunday afternoon residency at the Crawdaddy Club in Richmond, London, in February 1963.

+1963–1964: Early success

 In May 1963, the Rolling Stones signed Andrew Loog Oldham as their manager.
 He had been directed to them by his previous clients, the Beatles.
 Oldham, then 19, had not reached the age of majority—he was also younger than anyone in the band— and so could not obtain an agent's licence or sign any contracts without his mother co-signing.
 By necessity he joined with booking agent Eric Easton to secure record financing and assistance booking venues.
 Gomelsky, who had no written agreement with the band, was not consulted.